LWM-Community/Contributing-Guidelines/README.md

 ##  How to Contribute?

-**The format you can follow while contributing is:**

-# Steps to follow:

-# Resources to Learn From:

-# Some Youtube Channels to Follow:

-# Some projects to look into:

 ### For a successful contribution you must have to follow these steps:
 - Before you start, first create an [issue](https://github.com/LWM-Community/Resources-for-All-you-need/issues).
 - Fork the Repo and create a Branch for any Issue that you are working upon.